Prohelion/prohelion.github.io/docs/Profinity/Send_Receive_CAN_Bus_Messages.md

 Messages can be transmitted either via the Send CAN window which is documented below or also via the [CAN Replay](Logging_Replaying_CAN_Bus_Messages.md) tool.

+!!! info "Check user privileges"
+    Before trying to send or receive any CAN packets, ensure that the current user has the associated privilege enabled.</p>

 ## Receive CAN Packets

 Click on the Receive CAN Packets menu item to see a view of all the CAN Bus messages currently travelling across your network.